goadesign/goa/README.md

 - only primitive or array types may be used to define path parameters or headers
 - only primitive, array and map types may be used to define query string parameters
-- array and map types used to define path parameters, query string parameters or headers may only use primitive types to define their keys and elements.
+- array and map types used to define path parameters, query string parameters or headers must use primitive types to define their elements

 Arrays in paths and headers are represented using comma separated values.